zonneplan/KiBot/docs/1_SCH_2_part_PCBs/README.md

 ![Schematic](KiKit_1/Generated/Schematic.svg)

+Note that we avoided the use of global powers, the GND is not explicit.

 Our circuit is divided in two boards.
 Each board contains one filter.
 They are connected with a cable between J2 and J3.